-It can present with symptoms due to compression or complications caused by cyst.
+It can present with symptoms due to compression or complications caused by the cyst.
 The symptoms include dysphagia, odynophagia, chest pain, dyspnea and symptoms of pericardial or pleural effusion.

-Chest radiography is not diagnostic but can reveal lower mediastinal widening, retro or para-cardiac well defined opacity.
+Chest radiography is not diagnostic but can reveal lower mediastinal widening, retro or para-cardiac well-defined opacity.
 Other associated features can be seen i.e. pleural effusion or large pericardial effusion.

-Contrast enhanced CT is one of the valuable procedure to identify the pseudocyst as well as establishing its relationship with surrounding structure.
-It appears as a thin walled low attenuation peripherally enhancing cyst.
+Contrast-enhanced CT is one of the valuable procedure to identify the pseudocyst as well as establishing its relationship with surrounding structure.
+It appears as a thin-walled low attenuation peripherally enhancing cyst.

 The differential will depend on the clinical context but as broad differential for cystic mediastinal lesions consider - other cystic mediastinal lesions.